mikey-mo/waypoints-api/README.md

 # framework

-the baton api is built off of `the-framework`; any clarification on its use can be found: https://www.npmjs.com/package/the-framework
+the waypoints api is built off of `the-framework`; any clarification on its use can be found: https://www.npmjs.com/package/the-framework